asyncgui/asynckivy/README.md

         __, x = await ak.event(button, 'x', filter=lambda __, x: x>100)
         print(f'button.x is now {x}')

-    # create a new thread, and run a function on it, then
+    # create a new thread, run a function on it, then
-    # wait for the completion of that thread
+    # wait for the completion of the thread
     r = await ak.thread(some_heavy_task)
     print(f"result of 'some_heavy_task()': {r}")

-    # wait for the completion of subprocess
+    # wait for the completion of a subprocess
     import subprocess
     p = subprocess.Popen(...)
     returncode = await ak.process(p)

-    # wait until EITEHR the button is pressed OR 5sec passes
+    # wait until EITHER the button is pressed OR 5sec passes
     tasks = await ak.or_(
         ak.event(button, 'on_press'),
         ak.sleep(5),